Abdul2/static-site/README.md

-Go lang sample code showing how to serve dynamic and static code.
+Go lang sample code showing how to serve dynamic and static content.
 -----------------------------------------------------------------

 Based on work of http://www.alexedwards.net/